agrawalp101/Python_Fall_2018/README.md

 ### Date & Time:
 Thursdays 10:00 am - 11:30 am
-*Note:  The April 4th class will run from 10:30 am to 12:00 pm due to room availability*

 ### Location:
-Norlin Library Room E206
+Norlin Library Room E206 (CRDDS)

 ### Description:
 This workshop series will provide a brief overview of Python programming and some research-useful Python packages.
-This course will not cover “how to program;"  it is expected that all attendees have introductory-level experience in at least one other programming language.
+This course will not cover “how to program;" attendees are expected to have introductory-level experience in at least one other programming language.

-Attendees should refer to the software_installation.pdf file in this repository for instructions on installing Python using the Conda environment manager.
-Should you need one-on-one help installing Python/Conda, please drop in on the optional, September 20th session.
-Alternatively, email and set up a time to drop by my office in ARC 677.
+Please refer to the software_installation.pdf file in this repository for instructions on installing Python using the Conda environment manager.
+If you need one-on-one help installing Python/Conda, please drop by during the optional, September 20th session.
+Alternatively, send me an email, and we can set up a time to meet in my office (ARC 677; east campus).

 ### Part 1:  Python Essentials
 Sep.
 20: &nbsp;Python installation help (Optional; walk-in)